 Propagation is the process of reproducing your plant and this can be done in 3 ways, some of which are much faster than others.

-Thus, in case you’ve kept a mother plant for a while and wish to have baby Monsteras, here are the steps for every method.
+Thus, in case you’ve kept a mother plant for a while and wish to have baby Monsteras, here are the steps for every method, so to learn how to propagate monstera properly.

 Propagation from Cuttings